MycroftAI/documentation/_posts/2018-08-01-mycrofts-world-tour.md

 published: true
 post_date: 2018-08-01 14:30:37
 ---
 <span style="font-weight: 400;">Mycroft is going global.
 Next week our CEO, Joshua Montgomery, is beginning a series of talks around international language support and community building.
-The first meetings were held in <strong>Reykjavik</strong>, <strong>Amsterdam</strong>, and <strong>Vienna</strong>.
-We've since hosted events in <strong>Berlin,</strong> <strong>Paris, Madrid, </strong>and<strong> Lisbon. </strong>Coming up are <strong>Barcelona </strong>and<strong> London. </strong>If you live in those cities, <a href="https://mycroft.ai/blog/mycrofts-world-tour/#help-mycroft-go-global">get in touch</a>!
+We're at nine cities and counting!<strong> </strong>If you want Mycroft to come by your area, <a href="https://mycroft.ai/blog/mycrofts-world-tour/#help-mycroft-go-global">get in touch</a>!
 We would love help in coordinating event locations and recruiting community members to get excited about Mycroft.</span>

 <span style="font-weight: 400;">A <a href="https://mycroft.ai/blog/languages-are-hard/" target="_blank" rel="noopener">diverse and international community</a> is invaluable to a voice assistant.
 Just by using Mycroft and Opting-In, we gain various accents to improve Wake Word spotting and STT.
 Exposing the technology to more people worldwide builds a base who can translate Mycroft into their local languages.</span>